Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Empirical Results

-{\bf CIFAR10 and CIFAR100.} For the CIFAR benchmarks, we compare both $f_{vq}(\cdot;D)$ and $f_{gq}(\cdot;D,t)$.
+{\bf CIFAR-10 and CIFAR-100. } For the CIFAR benchmarks, we compare both $f_{vq}(\cdot;D)$ and $f_{gq}(\cdot;D,t)$.
 The dictionary $D$ used in $f_{vq}$ is learned through 1-sparse sparse coding, and the dictionary $D$ used in $f_{gq}$ is just randomly sampled from all image patches for efficiency purposes.
-First, with gray-scale patches, we find that $f_{vq}$ and $f_{gq}$ work equally well.
-However, since $f_{vq}$ with color patches underperforms that with gray-scale patches, we choose to experiment mostly with $f_{gq}$ on CIFAR benchmarks.
-For $f_{gq}$, $t$ is set to $0.3$ with color patches and $0.45$ with gray-scale patches.
-For CIFAR experiments, we choose the patch embedding dimension as 384 by default.
+Since $f_{vq}$ with color patches underperforms that with grayscale patches, we choose to experiment mostly with $f_{gq}$ on CIFAR benchmarks.
+For $f_{gq}$, $t$ is set to $0.3$ with color patches and $0.45$ with grayscale patches.
+We choose the patch embedding dimension as 384.
 Further, with color patches, dropping the first $16$ embedding dimensions of $P$ improves the accuracy by about 1\%.
-SMT training uses both the original training set and the horizontally flipped version.
-On the other hand, SSL models use image flip augmentation as their default setting.
-For the ``Original + Gray Scale'' augmentation, SMT-GQ simply concatenates the embedding of color patch embedding and the gray-scale patch embedding.
-With a two-layer deterministic construction using only image patches, SMT significantly outperforms the SOTA methods, SimCLR and VICReg, with no color augmentation.
-Please note that SimCLR and VICReg still use random-resized crop augmentation.
-With grayscale-only color augmentation, SMT-GQ achieves similar performance as SimCLR and VICReg.
-SMT-GQ with ``+gray scale'' augmentation performs on par with SimCLR and VICReg without colorjitter and several additional color augmentations.
-SimCLR and VICReg, with full data augmentation, outperform SMT-GQ.
+We compare the performance of SMT with SOTA SSL models, specifically, SimCLR and VICReg with a ResNet 18 backbone.
+We train these SSL models using random resized crop and random horizontal flip as default data augmentations.
+For a fair comparison, SMT training uses both the original version and the horizontally flipped version of the training set.
+We also experiment with different color augmentation schemes.
+For ``Grayscale Image Only'', we train both SMT and SSL models using only grayscale images.
+For ``Original + Grayscale'', we train SMT on both color images and grayscale images, then concatenates the embedding of each color image with the embedding of its grayscale version.
+We train SSL models with additional ``random grayscale'' color augmentations.
+With a two-layer deterministic construction using only image patches, SMT significantly outperforms SimCLR and VICReg, with no color augmentation.
+With ``Grayscale Image Only'' color augmentation, SMT-GQ achieves similar performance as SimCLR and VICReg.
+With ``Original + Grayscale'' augmentation, SMT-GQ performs on par with SimCLR and VICReg without colorjitter and several additional color augmentations.
+With full data augmentation, SimCLR and VICReg outperform SMT-GQ.
 However, we did not find a straightforward way to add these color augmentations to SMT-GQ.
-We can observe the same trend on CIFAR100.
+We can observe the same trend on CIFAR-100.
 Interestingly, SMT-GQ always significantly outperforms SimCLR and VICReg before we add color jittering and additional data augmentations.
-We provide further ablation study in Appendix~\ref{app:ablation} to show two components of sparse manifold transforms: sparse feature and spectral embedding are both crucial for building good representations.
-Only if we use spectral embedding, will the performance scale with a larger dictionary.
-The performance of SMT will significantly degrade if we replace spectral embedding with some other dimension reduction algorithm that doesn't respect locality.
+We provide further ablation studies in Appendix.
+Appendix~\ref{app:ablation_context} and Appendix~\ref{app:ablation_num_samples} study how context range and the number of training samples affect the model performance.
+Appendix~\ref{app:ablation_linear_probing} studies different evaluation schemes (KNN vs. linear probing).
+Appendix~\ref{app:ablation_dimension} shows that the performance of SMT will significantly degrade if we replace spectral embedding with other dimension reduction algorithms that do not respect locality.